chaaklau/hakka-wordle/README.md

+# This is an adaptation of React Worlde for Hong Kong Hakka

+---

 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.